 When visiting a new place, considering the culture is just as important as the climate.
 I got to tour Italy as a chaperone on a high school trip a couple of years ago.
 I gained some insights, but no one could confuse me for a local.
 For the inside scoop on how to act like an Italian, we went to an expert.

 Introducing Steve Perillo, CEO, President, and third-generation family owner of Perillo Tours, America’s leading tour company to Italy.
 Steve’s such an expert on Italy that he can tell you the average temperature on a given day in any region.
-Here are some tips for acting like a local in Italy, according to Steve.
+Here are more than a few tips for acting like a local in Italy, according to Steve.

 1. Dress Nicely

-Europeans tend to dress much less casually than we do in the States.
+Italian women as well as men tend to dress much less casually than we do in the States.
 Let’s just say that wearing shorts is a good way to advertise that you’re a tourist.
-Steve suggests dressing “for the occasion” and making sure you present yourself neatly.
-“Italians take a lot of pride in their appearance and usually dress nicely for any kind of public outing.
+So are flip-flops.
+Steve suggests that you wear clothes that fit the occasion” and making sure you present yourself neatly.
+“Italians take a lot of pride in their appearance and usually follow the dress code for any kind of public outing.
 Even when going shopping, Italians dress nicely,” he says.